 a) A Basic Document is a document you create on the fly to send to user(s) for immediate signature request.
 You can also save this as a draft.
 Each signer will receive a signer invite email with their own unique signer URL (think of it like a password).
 Signing details and events are stored and tracked for each signer.
 You can install automation add-ons like “Signing Reminders” to remind a signer to sign your document (if they have not signed it within your pre-defined timeline).

-b) A Stand Alone Documents is a document that is attached to a WordPress page or post.
+b) A Stand Alone Documents is a document that is attached to a WordPress page.
 The signers fill in the agreement (and if Custom Input Fields is installed… they could add additional data via a text field, radio button, checkbox, etc.).
 Because it lives on the front-end of your website it is usually an agreement that is between the user and a way to “automate” collecting signatures on a generic document like Terms of Service, NDA, etc.

 Once a Stand Alone Document is signed WP E-Signature would create a unique document for that signer using a combination of the Stand Alone Document’s name and the signers name.